► CAR tests hybrid Auris estate

 ► Priced at £26,095

-Is this the most boring car in the world you can buy right now?
+A strong candidate for the most boring car in the world?
 Quite possibly.
 Say the words ‘Toyota’, ‘Auris’, ‘Hybrid’ and ‘estate’ in a row and you’ll have to be admitted to hospital for sudden-onset narcolepsy.
 It’ll make you so devoid of excitement that it should come with a warning for you not to operate heavy machinery after driving it.

 But those four words will mean a lot to someone looking for a useful and hassle-free tool.
 The fact that it’s an estate will appeal to those with a lot to carry and its hybrid powertrain should, on paper at least, mean infrequent trips to your local forecourt.
 All of this is superficial, though, so read on for our full UK review.

-The car we tested was a Toyota Auris Hybrid Touring Sports in top-of-the-range Excel spec, priced at £26,095.
+The car we tested was a Toyota Auris Hybrid Touring Sports in top-of-the-range Excel spec, priced at £26,095 when new.

 Check out our Best Hybrids and Plug-In Electric cars list

 Is the Pope really a Catholic?
 You're unlikely to buy a car like this if you’re interested in cars.
 Despite the front-end refresh in 2015, the overall design looks rather anonymous.
 If, for example, you took the Toyota badges off and parked it next to the starkly-designed Prius or C-HR, you’d struggle to see the family link.
-Modern Toyotas have become a whole lot more interesting and we suspect the next Auris will inject more interest.
+Modern Toyotas have become a whole lot more interesting.

 Our car pictured was an Excel model finished in Tokyo Red – arguably one of the more interesting colours – but you’d want a Design model for some extra visual pep.
 That adds sharper black alloy wheels that help enhance the Auris’s pointy face.